Characterization of the convergence in total variation and extension of the Fourth Moment Theorem to invariant measures of diffusions: Necessary and sufficient conditions for the convergence to the invariant measure of a diffusion

-Finally we show the case that $F$ is expressed as in \ref{prop:mble3}.
+Next we show the case that $F$ is given as in \ref{prop:mble3}.
 In this case, we use Lemma 1 in Section 4 of \cite{KuTu}.
 The statement of the lemma is as follows.
 Let $Z$ be a random variable with the standard normal distribution, $K>-\frac 12$, $C\in {\mathbb{R}}$ and $a\in (0,1)$.
 Then,

 It is sufficient to show the case that $c\neq 0$.
 By (\ref{nv}), we have

 Applying (\ref{aux1}) and (\ref{aux2}) to this equation, we obtain